Reading for the way of being

-This work outlines a way shared discovery and realization of the ultimate.
+The work presents principles of shared discovery and realization of the ultimate.
 It does not define a complete program.
-Indeed, it ought not to, for a real program, it was found, is not just to follow but also to forge paths.
+Indeed, it ought not to, for a real program, it is found, is not just to follow but also to forge paths.

 The reading list below will be expanded upon.
 There are further suggestions at main influences for the way.html.